smotes/jsonapi/README.md

 The JSON API specification has strict requirements on the structure of any JSON request/response containing data, a structure most likely varying drastically from any backend data structures.
-This package solely aims to provide utilities around converting said backend data to the specification's structure in a type-safe manner, while also assuming nothing about the JSON encoding/decoding package used.
+This package solely aims to provide utilities around converting said backend data to the specification's while avoiding reflection and assuming nothing about the JSON encoding/decoding package used.

-### Type safe
+### Avoid reflection

 Implement multiple (mostly optional) interfaces to convert your data to and from JSON API documents and resources.